arvigeus/AZ-204/Cheatsheet.md

 1. **Standard general-purpose v2**: Recommended for most scenarios using Azure Storage, except for network file system (NFS) in Azure Files.
 It supports all redundancy options.

 1. **Premium block blobs**: For block blobs and append blobs.
-Recommended for scenarios with high transaction rates or those that use smaller objects or require consistently low storage latency.
+Recommended for scenarios with high transaction rates or those that use smaller objects or require consistently low storage latency (Interactive workloads, IoT/ streaming analytics, AI/ML, fast data hydration - load).
 Supports only LRS and ZRS redundancy options.

 1. **Premium file shares**: For file shares only - Server Message Block (SMB) and NFS file shares.
 Recommended for enterprise or high-performance scale applications.
 Supports only LRS and ZRS redundancy options.

 1. **Premium page blobs**: For page blobs only.
 LRS redundancy only.

-Premium performance storage accounts use solid-state drives (SSDs) for low latency and high throughput.
+Premium performance storage accounts use solid-state drives (SSDs) for low latency and high throughput (lots of writes).
+They have a higher storage cost, they have a lower transaction cost.

 #### Storage Account Name and Endpoints